ashvardanian/ashvardanian.github.io/_posts/2020-08-01-visit-armenia.md

 * We have a mountaneous terrain which makes agriculture difficult.
 * Our natural resources are scarce, so mineral exports can't support the economy.
-* We have troubled relations with neighbors, which makes trading complicated for a land-locked country.
+* We are land-locked and have troubled relations with neighbors, so trading is limited.

 By process of elimination, the only things we actually export are Clean Energy and Information Technologies.
 Hi-tech professions are very prestigious and schools put emphasis on Maths, Physics and Chess as the main subjects.

 ### Which Kinds of Tech?

 I would be lying if I told you that best software developers are Armenians.
-I think the best (and most undervalued) ones are Russians.
+I think the best (and most undervalued) ones are [Russians](ITMO wins olymniad N times).
 They are more skilled than in Belarus and Ukraine (or India, Pakistan and China for that matter), but cost less.
 Here is my relative comparison of IT talent in Armenia.

 |Category|Quality|
 |---|---|